tsheringphuntsho18/tsheringphuntsho18.github.io/_posts/DBS101_journal/2024-02-27-DBS101_FlippedClass3.md

 ![null value](/pictures/DBS_pictures/ss9.png)

 ### Set operations in SQL
 Set operators are special type of operators which are used to combine the result of two queries.
-Operators covered under SET operators are: Operators covered under set operators are union, union all, intersect and minus.
+Operators covered under SET operators are: union, union all, intersect and minus.
 ![type](/pictures/DBS_pictures/ss10.png)

 #### Union